liamhauw/liamhauw.github.io/content/authors/admin/_index.md

 ---

-Liam Hauw is a graphics engineer at OPPO.
-His research interests span multiple cutting-edge areas in computer graphics, including fluid simulation, real-time rendering, and game engine.
-He constantly explores innovative techniques to push the boundaries of what's possible in real-time graphics on mobile platforms.
-Through his work, he aims to deliver visually stunning and performant experiences that leverage the latest advancements in GPU technology and rendering algorithms.
+Liam Hauw is a graphics engineer at OPPO, specializing in physical simulation, real-time rendering, game engine architecture, and deep learning.
+Passionate about pushing the boundaries of mobile graphics, he explores cutting-edge techniques to achieve photorealistic visuals while maintaining optimal performance.
+His work focuses on bridging the gap between theoretical advances in computer graphics and practical implementations on mobile platforms, leveraging state-of-the-art GPU technologies and rendering pipelines to create immersive, high-fidelity visual experiences.